tinx/ansible-role-bind/README.md

 simply too many ways and data sources that people want to use for that.
 So you will have to manage your zone files some other way.

+Zone files must be named `db.*`.
+Other files will be ignore when creating primary zone lists.

 This role is written for CentOS 7.S

 `root` access is required to install and configure bind.
 The role